-Why are we introducing risk-based supervision ?
+Why we introduced risk-based supervision

 We intend to supervise all financial firms in a way which makes it materially less likely that they will, collectively or individually, fail in a way which endangers financial stability or consumers.
 We see systematic risk-based supervision as offering the best route to that goal.

 Much hard work has already been done and much has changed in the wake of the financial crisis and the ensuing Honohan and Nyberg reports.
 We appreciate the dedication shown by Central Bank staff working under pressure during the crisis - without it we could not have responded effectively.
 We want to build on their efforts to further improve the culture of regulation at the Central Bank and to ensure a consistent approach to supervision of firms.

-For this reason, after eighteen months of careful development, we are now introducing the Probability Risk and Impact SysteM (PRISM).
-This gives the Central Bank a unified and much more systematic risk-based framework - making it easier for our supervisors to challenge the financial firms they regulate, judge the risks therein and take action to mitigate those risks - securing meaningful change on behalf of consumers, citizens and the State.
+For this reason, the Probability Risk and Impact SysteM (PRISM) was introduced in 2011, which gives the Central Bank a unified and much more systematic risk-based framework - making it easier for our supervisors to challenge the financial firms they regulate, judge the risks therein and take action to mitigate those risks - securing meaningful change on behalf of consumers, citizens and the State.

 Under PRISM, the most significant firms - those with the ability to have the greatest impact on financial stability and the consumer - will receive a high level of supervision under structured engagement plans, leading to early interventions to mitigate potential risks.
 Conversely, those firms which have the lowest potential adverse impact will be supervised reactively or through thematic assessments, with the Central Bank taking targeted enforcement action against firms across all impact categories whose poor behaviour risks jeopardising our statutory objectives including financial stability and consumer protection.

 PRISM is designed to deliver value for the taxpayer.
 It explicitly recognises that we can only have a finite number of supervisors and that we must deploy them where they can make the greatest difference - on the firms which have the most impact.
 In launching PRISM, we do not pretend that we can or should prevent all firms failing.
 Firms will and must be allowed to fail in a functioning market economy - the direct costs of staffing the Central Bank to guarantee absolutely no failures ever would be prohibitive.
 Because economic dynamism and growth in the economy call for a degree of risk taking, the indirect damage to the economy that such a style of regulation would cause would be greater still.
 What PRISM does is to focus attention on the firms with the highest impact, making it materially less likely that they will fail in a disorderly fashion.
 We are moving to a system designed to make every euro we spend on supervision go as far as possible, a system which encourages supervisors to focus on the issues which really count and to resolve them swiftly and efficiently.
 As such, it will make a significant contribution to our on-going efforts to help our economy recover.

-MMAMW MMM Matthew Elderfield Deputy Governor, Financial Regulation Palma 11.00 Patrick Honohan Governor What is risk-based supervision?
+What is risk-based supervision?